l-scho/National-Hosiptal-Readmission/README.md

 ## The Data

 The federal government has a website, managed by the Centers for Medicare & Medicaid Servies, that provides a large dataset of 3,224 hospitals nation-wide.
-It lists metrics for discharge (being released from the hospital) and readmission (being readmitted to the hospital) for each of the six conditions that had high risk of re-admission, mentioned previously.
+It lists metrics for discharge (being released from the hospital) and readmission (being readmitted to the hospital) for each of the six conditions that had high risk of readmission, mentioned previously.
 Some of the key features that I used to analyize the data were facility name, state, measure, number of discharges, and number of readmissions.
 The data was collected over a three-year period from July 1st 2015 to June 30th 2018.

 ## Data Cleaning